Skai-N/Pac-Man/README.md

 Skai 6/4/22: Fixed TPs to make them work properly.

 Aahan 6/6/22: Added high score functions, set up a start and end page with keys.

+Aahan 6/11/22: Worked on how to make movement smooth without weird display.